flybywiresim/docs/docs/start/autopilot-fbw.md

     The Autoland system is quite complex and is dependent on multiple environmental conditions to work properly, such as:

-    * LOC accuracy in terms
+    * LOC accuracy in terms of
       * alignment of heading to runway heading
       * alignment on runway centerline
       * availability down to 0 ft and also during roll-out
-    * G/S accuracy in terms
+    * G/S accuracy in terms of
       * alignment to correct height (50 ft over runway threshold)
       * availability down to 50 ft
     * ground in front of runway threshold needs to be more or less stable (no fast raising terrain) beginning 200 ft radio altitude